hunggoodkidz/pixelshop-app/README.md

 2 | 1911065415 | [Trần Lê Hoài Thy](https://www.facebook.com/thanhgiang.tran.1276)

 ### Features
 The application contains list of products such as shoes, slippers on which user can click to view its details and then, add them to cart.
-User can like and dislike the product as well.
 Also, User can sell products, if he/she signed up as a Seller.
 Some other features are as following:

 Khách hàng (User):
 - Đăng nhập/ đăng ký  (Có email xác nhận verify)
 - Xem chi tiết sản phẩm